SamratLuintel/Newsletter-Manager/README.md

 <br />
 <br />
 # UPDATE 2020.
-Since Google has abandoned their Google+, one might be unable to login to the app.
-I will be updating them shortly.
+Since Google has abandoned their Google+, one might be unable to login to the app as this application depends on that.
+I will be updating the app soon.